• Skip to primary navigation

 Every club will have its own scenarios obviously but sure as dollars to donuts, money makes things much more complicated.

-Why do clubs pay?
+Why do cricket clubs pay for players?

 In fact, it dates back centuries across Yorkshire.
 Author and historian Jeremy Lonsdale reckoned paying players started on a small scale in the 18th Century; often to be coaches to the wealthy: